 Be sure to ask before you take a picture of a person or a person’s belongings; anything from their restaurant, products, pets, or family is considered personal.

-There you have it: the top tips before traveling to Mexico.
+There you have it: the 15 top Mexico travel tips.
 Any other tips you’ve learned during your travels?
 Share them with us in the comments below!

 Photo Credit: Luna Vandoorne